Craniotomy

-Craniotomy is a neurosurgical operation in which a bone flap is temporarily removed from the skull to access the intracranial space.
-Craniotomies are often critical operations performed for a range of conditions, including tumors, hemorrhages, and removal of foreign bodies such as bullets.

-Craniotomy is distinguished from craniectomy (in which the skull flap is not immediately replaced, allowing the brain to swell, thus reducing intracranial pressure) and from trepanation, the creation of a burr hole through the cranium into the dura mater.
+A craniotomy is a type of brain surgery where surgeons temporarily remove a portion of the skull to access the brain.
+Surgeons often perform them to treat serious conditions like brain tumors, hemorrhages, and to remove foreign bodies such as bullets.
+A craniotomy is different from a craniectomy (in which the skull flap is not immediately replaced, allowing the brain to swell, thus reducing intracranial pressure) and from trepanation, the creation of a burr hole through the cranium into the dura mater.

 Indications

-Craniotomy is performed for a variety of diagnostic and therapeutic purposes.
-Its function is to provide temporary surgical access to the intracranial space.
+A cramiotomy can be performed both to diagnose and treat problems.
+Its function is to provide surgeons with temporary access to the intracranial space.